jasminalbert/AsymmetricRelationshipsAndCoexistence/README.md

 ### Core dependencies

 R, R studio configured to compile Sweave documents, latex and bibtex.
-We used R version 3.6.3 running on Ubuntu Linux 16.04.7.
+We used R version 3.6.3 running on Ubuntu Linux 16.04.7 and R version 4.2.1 on macOS Monterey 12.6.1.

 To ensure that re-compiling the document uses the same code that was originally used, cross-check package